GitHub

 Authentication

-You can authenticate with GitHub using either a personal access token, a token generated by an app or automatically in a GitHub Actions workflow.
+You can authenticate with GitHub using either a personal access token, a token generated by an app, or a token provided through the environment.

 GitHub Token